How to Use a Trigger Point Ball Effectively

 How does trigger point therapy work?

 Some people use trigger point therapy as one type of deep tissue massage for health issues.
-These could include headaches and migraines, or sciatica.
+These could include headaches, migraines, or sciatica.
 Trigger point therapy may also be known as myofascial release or massage therapy.

-There are different ways to use trigger point therapy.
-Usually, you will be applying pressure on or over myofascial trigger points in the muscle using a specific tool.
-There are differing views in the industry regarding whether you hold your position once you find a trigger point, or whether you move over it to work into it.
+Trigger-point therapy can be used in different ways.
+Usually, you apply pressure on or over myofascial trigger points in the muscle using a specific tool.
+Industry professionals have differing views regarding whether you hold your position once you find a trigger point or move over it to work into it.

 Some practitioners use dry needling to treat trigger points in the muscles.
-There are also various trigger point tools available that you may have even used at your local gym, which we’ll get to shortly.
+Various trigger point tools are available, some of which you may have even used at your local gym, which we’ll get to shortly.
 You may also have heard of massage guns, which work via a technique called percussive therapy.

 [Exogun is one brand of percussive massage guns.
 Read my full Exogun review here].